AGRINFO AGRINFO logo

 Timeline

-This Regulation is still under discussion.
+The Regulation reducing the MRLs on plant products except potatoes is expected to be published in July 2026.
 It is expected that new MRLs will apply from late 2026 or early 2027.

 Background

-The setting of MRLs for potatoes and animal products (Regulation 2024/2640) followed assessment (EFSA (2023)) of the impacts of livestock feed produced from potatoes in relation to 1,4-dimethylnaphthalene.
-It proposed lowering some existing MRLs in products from swine, cattle, sheep, goat, horses other farmed terrestrial animals, and in milk, but raising MRLs in poultry and egg products.
+The setting of MRLs for potatoes and animal products (Regulation 2024/2640) followed assessment (EFSA 2023) of the impacts of livestock feed produced from potatoes in relation to 1,4-dimethylnaphthalene.
+It proposed lowering some existing MRLs in products from swine, cattle, sheep, goats, horses, and other farmed terrestrial animals, and in milk, but raising MRLs in poultry and egg products.

 MRLs are set in accordance with the rules set out in Regulation 396/2005.
 For information on current MRLs for other substances, please consult the EU Pesticide Residues database.